vele616/monorepo/packages/jobboard/website/content/jobs/senior-analyst-chartmogul-bqSTn.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/chartmogul"
 companyWebsite: "https://chartmogul.com/"
-summary: "Interested in new opportunities and have 6 years, we’ve built a loyal, recurring audience at ChartMogul and established our brand as a thought leader in the SaaS and subscription industry?
+summary: "Interested in new opportunities and you have worked in the software/technology industry for at least 5 years?
 ChartMogul has a job opening for a senior analyst."
 summaryBackup: "Love #content, #css, #branding?
 Check out this job post!"
 featured: 6
 ---